ggstuart/web-application-development/content/html-basics/accessibility/index.md

 </html>
 ```

-In the browser, the image shows perfectly normally, but the document is actually invalid.
+In the browser, the image shows perfectly normally.

 {{<iframe src="examples/images/step-01.html" width="600" height="500">}}{{</iframe>}}

+However, the document is actually invalid.
+Try it in an [HTML validator](https://validator.w3.org/#validate_by_input) and you should get an error and a link to [the W3C images tutorial](https://www.w3.org/WAI/tutorials/images/).

 For a valid document and for accessibility, `<img>` elements must have an `alt` attribute which provides a text description that can be used as an alternative to the image for those who cannot see it.

+> The [W3C images tutorial](https://www.w3.org/WAI/tutorials/images/) contains lots of good examples of alternative text for various types of images.

 The alternative text will be *announced* by a screen reader.
 An image with no `alt` attribute will be announced as **"unlabelled image"** within the flow of the document.